DMS*: Minimizing Makespan for Multi-Agent Combinatorial Path Finding: Experimental Results

-We also performed experiments with {Husarion ROSbot 2}\footnote{\url{https://husarion.com/manuals/rosbot/}}, which are differential drive robots equipped with an ASUS Tinker Board and use a 2D lidar for localization.
+We also performed experiments with {Husarion ROSbot 2}, which are differential drive robots equipped with an ASUS Tinker Board and use a 2D lidar for localization.
 We used two such robots to perform tests in two different environments, as shown in Fig.~\ref{dms:fig:rosbot} (a) and (b) having 2 and 3 targets, respectively.
-This test verifies that the paths planned by DMS* are executable on real robots.
+This test verifies that the paths planned by DMS* are executable on robots.
 When the robots have large motion disturbance, such as delay or deviation from the planned path, additional techniques (such as~\cite{honig2016multi}) will be needed to ensure collision-free execution of the paths, which is another research topic and is not the focus of this work.
 In our experiments, the robots run in slow speed and the motion disturbance of the robots are relatively small.

-We then compare the performance of \abbrDMS (which minimizes the makespan) and \abbrMS (which minimizes the sum of arrival times) on the mobile robots.
+We then compare the performance of \abbrDMS and \abbrMS on the robots.
 Both planners were tested on the same map with two intermediate targets as shown in Fig.~\ref{dms:fig:comparision_exp}.
-We observe that \abbrDMS tends to distribute the targets evenly to the agents and plan paths to minimize the makespan, while \abbrMS finds a solution wherein one robot visits all targets, and the other robot directly goes to its assigned destination. \abbrMS seeks to minimize the sum of arrival times, which can lead to a large makespan.
+We observe that \abbrDMS tends to assign the targets evenly to the agents and plan paths to minimize the makespan, while \abbrMS finds a solution wherein one robot visits all targets, and the other robot directly goes to its goal. \abbrMS seeks to minimize the sum of arrival times, which can lead to a large makespan.